utlibraries/research-data-discovery/README.md

 ### Third-party API access
 Users will need to create accounts for [Dataverse](https://guides.dataverse.org/en/latest/api/auth.html) and [Zenodo](https://developers.zenodo.org/) in order to obtain personalized API keys, add those to `env-template.json`, and rename it as `env.json`.
 If you wish to query multiple Dataverse installations (e.g., a non-Harvard institutional dataverse and Harvard Dataverse), you will need to get a key for each installation.
 Crossref, DataCite, Dryad, Figshare, and OpenAlex do not require API keys for standard access.
 Some APIs impose rate limiting (e.g., [Dryad](https://datadryad.org/api); [OpenAlex](https://help.openalex.org/hc/en-us/articles/24397762024087-Pricing); [Zenodo](https://developers.zenodo.org/#rate-limiting)).
 Zenodo also restricts the total number of records that can be retrieved with one query to 10,000.
 Dataverse installations may or may not have rate limits.

+### Adaptation to another institution
+To use the workflow in its current state, but for another institution, users should do the following:
+1. Modify institution-specific information in `env.json`.
+This is mainly under *INSTITUTIONS*, *PERMUTATIONS*, AND *PERMUTATIONS_IDENTIFIED*. *INSTITUTIONS* contains several fields; the only one that needs to be use a controlled vocabulary is the ROR field.
+You can short-hand/represent the others as you wish. *PERMUTATIONS* should contain as many permutations as you can think of that would reasonably occur.
+As DataCite has a limit on how many can be queried in one call (something like 36, I think), you should still to realistic ones and avoid highly granular ones (e.g., with departmental information).
+The wild-carding implemented in December 2025 has somewhat reduced the need for comprehensive permutations, but abbreviations are still important (e.g., 'UT Austin' and 'University of Texas at Austin'). *PERMUTATIONS_IDENTIFIED* should be the official institution name.
+2. Provide user-specific information in `env.json`.
+This includes at least your email (for making polite API calls).
+Get your own API tokens if you will be doing cross-validation (this is recommended for a first run in order to identify additional permutations of the institution's name).
+If you want to cross-validate with a Dataverse repository, you will need to change *url_dataverse* to the target one.
+For any Dataverse that is NOT multi-institutional, the *subtree* parameter can be removed as well.
+3. Run and refine.
+You will probably want to run in the test env first just to make sure things are working as expected (see below).
+Then you would want to do a production run with *crossValidate* set to 'true' to identify more permutations and check the outputs for institution-specific things like repository names that should be standardized (this is *REPOSITORY_MAPPING* in `env.json`).

+### Test environment
+A Boolean variable called *test*, located in the env file, can be used to create a 'test environment.'
+If set to *true*, the script retrieves only a few pages from the DataCite or Crossref APIs (the largest sources of metadata).

+### Estimated runtime
+Typically, a run of the primary workflow without cross-validation or any of the secondary Figshare workflows should complete in under 20 minutes.
+If cross-validation is employed, a run should complete in under 25 minutes.
+The test environment without cross-validation should complete in about 1 minute; if cross-validation is employed, it should complete in about 8-9 minutes.
+Adding one of the Figshare workflows can significantly increase the runtime; significant variation between institutions is expected.
+Typical runtime of the combined main workflow, first Figshare workflow (DataCite + OpenAlex), and NCBI step is around 40-55 minutes at present.
+The NCBI workflow itself should complete in 30-40 seconds.

 ## Organization & file list

 ### Root directory